neworange-agency/aspire-samples/samples/aspire-with-node/CUSTOM_OBSERVABILITY.md

 3. Adds an `Error` event with error message details
 4. Logs an error message with structured logging
 5. Throws an `InvalidOperationException`

+### Phoenix - Transient Errors with Retry

+The Phoenix city demonstrates resilience patterns with transient errors and automatic retry:

+**Backend Transient Error (Deterministic on First Attempt, Random on Subsequent)**

+When Phoenix is requested, the API receives an `attempt` parameter from the frontend:
+- **Attempt 1**: Always fails (100% failure rate)
+- **Attempt 2+**: 50% chance of failure (random)

+When a failure occurs, the API will:
+1. Set `error` tag to `true` on the activity
+2. Set `error.type` tag to `TransientError`
+3. Set `attempt` tag showing which attempt failed
+4. Add an `Error` event with transient error details
+5. Log a warning message with the attempt number
+6. Throw an `InvalidOperationException` with a retry-friendly message

+This simulates realistic transient errors where the first attempt always fails when data is not cached, and subsequent attempts may still fail randomly.

+**Frontend Retry Logic**

+The frontend implements resilient retry logic:
+1. Attempts up to 3 times to fetch the forecast
+2. Passes the current `attempt` number (1, 2, or 3) to the backend API via query parameter
+3. Each retry creates a separate span: `fetch_forecast_attempt_1`, `fetch_forecast_attempt_2`, `fetch_forecast_attempt_3`
+4. Each span includes:
+   - Attributes: `city`, `attempt`, `max_retries`
+   - Events: fetch start, success/error details
+   - Error tags on failed attempts
+5. Implements exponential backoff between retries (1s, 2s, 4s)
+6. Only shows error to user after all retries are exhausted

+**Viewing Retry Traces**

+In the Aspire Dashboard Traces view:
+1. Request Phoenix weather forecast (ensure not cached by waiting 30+ seconds or restarting)
+2. Find traces with multiple `fetch_forecast_attempt_X` spans
+3. Observe:
+   - First attempt (`fetch_forecast_attempt_1`) will always show an error with `attempt=1` tag
+   - Second attempt (`fetch_forecast_attempt_2`) has 50% chance of success or error
+   - Third attempt (`fetch_forecast_attempt_3`) has 50% chance of success or error
+   - Timing shows exponential backoff delays (1s, 2s, 4s) between attempts
+   - All retry attempts are visible as separate spans in the same trace
+   - Some traces may require all 3 attempts, others may succeed on attempt 2
+4. Once cached, subsequent Phoenix requests succeed immediately on first attempt (cache hit, no retries)

 ### Frontend Error Handling